nextcloud/news/README.md

 * **autoPurgeMinimumInterval**: Minimum amount of seconds after deleted feeds and folders are removed from the database.
 Values below 60 seconds are ignored
-* **autoPurgeCount**: Defines the minimum amount of articles that can be unread per feed before they get deleted
+* **autoPurgeCount**: Defines the minimum amount of articles that can be unread per feed before they get deleted, a negative value will turn off deleting articles completely
 * **maxRedirects**: How many redirects the updater should follow
 * **feedFetcherTimeout**: Maximum number of seconds to wait for an RSS or Atom feed to load.
 If a feed takes longer than that number of seconds to update, the update will be aborted
 * **useCronUpdates**: To use a custom update/cron script you need to disable the cronjob which is run by ownCloud by default by setting this to false